Bananpizza/SS_Mac_Admin1/src/posts/2022-09-02-Plans for the year.md

 ## Where are we heading?

-This is a fresh blog about things related to macOS of things in the enterprise environment.
-I will try to add a bit on iPhones and iPads as well, don't be surprised if Android might appear when talking about phones specifically.
+This is a fresh blog about things related to macOS of things in enterprise environments.
+I will try to add stuff for iPhones and iPads as well and don't be surprised if Android might appear when talking about phones.

-I do have some posts in the making which I hope might help you out there manage your mac's in an easy way, or get some more knowledge.
-Some posts will be technical, some posts will be just pure information, thoughts and processes and some focusing on security.
+There's some posts in the making that I hope will help you out there manage your Macs in an easy way or just expand your knowledge.
+Some posts will be technical, some posts will be pure information and some will be general thoughts and processes and some focusing on security.

-## What to come
+## What's to come

-Some posts I have in the vault is;
+Some posts I have in the vault are;

-- Review of the Apple event 7'th of September (if there is anything that's relevant)
+- Review of the Apple event 7th of September (if there is anything that's relevant)
 - Single script Intune onboarding
 - Microsoft Defender and macOS
 - Apple sustainability and environment